Depart home and fly to Manaus, Brazil

 Explore the best of Rio de Janeiro

 Today you’ll visit Brazil’s 19th UNESCO World Heritage Site, the city of Rio de Janeiro.
 You’ll get up close to its most iconic landmark as you ascend to the spectacular Christ the Redeemer statue atop Corcovado Mountain.
 The 124-foot soapstone figure has an arm span of 98 feet.
-Then, visit the cathedral and admire its modernist design inspired by Mayan pyramids, before heading to the beach for sun and surf.
-The rest of the afternoon is yours to spend as you wish.
+Then, visit the cathedral and admire its modernist design inspired by Mayan pyramids.
+After lunch at the historic Confeitaria Colombo — founded in 1894 by Portuguese immigrants and known for its stunning interiors — you'll have some free time to head to the beach for sun and surf.

-Brazil’s cuisine is as diverse and exciting as the country itself and, this evening, you will enjoy dinner at a local steakhouse, also known as a churrascaria.
+Later this afternoon, see this vibrant city in a different light as you embark on a Rio By Night Tour that takes you around the city center.
+Then, enjoy dinner at a local steakhouse, also known as a churrascaria.
 Servers will come to your table with skewers of perfectly prepared meats and slice them directly from the skewer as you watch.
 This style of dining is known as rodizio and is a much-loved part of Brazilian dining.

 After dinner you’ll attend a samba show featuring professional local performers.
 The history of samba in Brazil is believed to date back to the 17th century and is considered by many to be the soul of the country.
 The word “samba” is thought to be derived from the Kimbundu term semba, which means “invitation to dance,” and you’re invited to witness this lively, colorful dance for yourself before heading back to the Ocean Explorer.